American Mission Hospital

 The American Mission Hospital is a 120 year old private not-for-profit hospital located in Manama, Bahrain.

-Established in 1903, as the Mason Memorial Hospital, it was the first modern hospital in the country and, possibly, along the entire Southern Arabian Gulf region.
-Today, the hospital offers specialist medical, dental, and wellness services from its main branch in Manama, and from its three satellite clinics in the country, located at Saar, Amwaj Islands and Riffa.
+Established in 1903, as the Mason Memorial Hospital, it was the first modern hospital in the country and, possibly, along the entire Persian Gulf region.
+The hospital offers specialist medical, dental, and wellness services from its main branch in Manama, and from its branches or satellite clinics in the country, located at Saar, Amwaj Islands and Riffa.

 Coinciding with its 120th anniversary, a fifth and the largest branch, King Hamad American Mission Hospital, was opened in A'Ali on 26 January 2023.
-But the hospital announced that it will start receiving patients at the new hospital, only from March 2023.
+It started receiving patients at the new branch, from March 2023.